juanfont/headscale/docs/running-headscale-openbsd.md

 ## Goal

 This documentation has the goal of showing a user how-to install and run `headscale` on OpenBSD.
-In additional to the "get up and running section", there is an optional [rc.d section](#running-headscale-in-the-background-with-rcd) describing how to make `headscale` run properly in a server environment.
+In addition to the "get up and running section", there is an optional [rc.d section](#running-headscale-in-the-background-with-rcd) describing how to make `headscale` run properly in a server environment.

 ## Install `headscale`